 The paper is organized as follows.
 In Sections 2-5 rigorous techniques for enclosing the solution set of linear systems of inequalities are discussed, while Sections 6-7 are about creating linear relaxations for quadratic constraint satisfaction problems.
-In detail, Section 2 considers finding the interval hull of a bounded polyhedron by means of solving a single linear optimization problem.
+In detail, Section 2 considers a new technique for finding the interval hull of a bounded polyhedron by means of solving a single linear optimization problem.
 In Section 3 the concept of a Gauss-Jordan preconditioner is introduced.
 In Section 4 it is shown how the preconditioner can be used to find cheap bounds for a linear system of inequalities.
 In Section 5 a more costly approach is given.
 Here for the most promising directions two linear programs are solved approximately and the approximate solutions are verified.
-Section 6 gives step-by-step instructions how linear relaxations for multivariate quadratic expressions can be generated, how the method of LEBBAH et al. [18] and KOLEV [15] can be unified, and how new relaxation techniques for bilinear terms can be computed.
+Section 6 gives step-by-step instructions how linear relaxations for multivariate quadratic expressions can be generated, how the method of Lebbah et al. [19] and Kolev [16] can be unified, and how new relaxation techniques for bilinear terms can be computed.
 In Section 7, linear relaxations and filtering for constraint satisfaction problems are considered, by discussing how the linear methods can be combined in order to effectively reduce the search space of a quadratic constraint satisfaction problem.
-The integration of the methods in GLOPTLAB (see DOMES [7]) environment is explained in detail.
+The integration of the methods in Gloptlab (see Domes [7]) environment is explained in detail.
 In Section 8 two demonstrative examples are given while Section 9 presents some test results and comparison of different relaxation techniques.